sweetmangoes/sweetmangoes/README.md

 I am a bilingual (English and French) full stack developer with significant experience in finance and customer service.
 Recent graduate of a web development boot camp at [Lighthouse Labs](https://www.lighthouselabs.ca/).
 I'm looking to transition into a career in programming.

-Outside of programming, my hobby is to [blog](https://www.christianalphonse.com/) about food and travel.
-I also have a [youtube](https://www.youtube.com/channel/UC44GqK2pmtBbCedkxQfDx-w) and [podcast](https://open.spotify.com/show/1RIOJh4Z2IXbzekzVbnqBc) about food and traveling.
+Outside of programming, my hobby is to [blog](https://www.christianalphonse.com/),[youtube](https://www.youtube.com/channel/UC44GqK2pmtBbCedkxQfDx-w) and [podcast](https://open.spotify.com/show/1RIOJh4Z2IXbzekzVbnqBc) about food and traveling.

 Feel free t